K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![015]

 - Fields Setting
-Select the desired Field(②) from the Available Fields list in the (①) area of the "Discover" menu to view the selected field(②).
+Select the ②desired Field from the Available Fields list in the ①area of the "Discover" menu to view the ②selected field.
 ![016]
 ![017]

 - Unset Fields
-From the  ① area of the "Discover" menu's Selected Fields List, select(②) the Field to remove.
+From the  ①area of the "Discover" menu's Selected Fields List, select the ②Field to remove.
 ![018]

 ### <div id='3-2-2'/> 3.2.2.
 Visualize